-In order to prevent erratic operation if no external connections are made to the FCB pin, the FCB pin has a $0.18\mu A$ internal current source pulling the pin high.
+In order to prevent erratic operation if no external connections are made to the FCB pin, the FCB pin has a 0.18μA internal current source pulling the pin high.
 Include this current when choosing resistor values R5 and R6.

-Table 1 summarizes the possible states available on the FCB pin:
+The following table summarizes the possible states available on the FCB pin: